1. We asked 200 pharma leaders about AI

 AI investment in pharma is becoming strategic.
 Our data shows that pharmaceutical companies are putting their money where results are most visible: operational efficiency and commercial performance.

-Nearly half of all organizations (48%) report investing in internal operations, and a similar number (47%) focus on marketing and omnichannel initiatives.
+Almost half of organizations (48%) invest in internal operations.
+A similar 47% focus on marketing and omnichannel efforts.

-Many of these investments focus on implementing practical AI tools that automate reporting, optimize targeting, and analyze complex databases faster than traditional systems.
+Many of these investments aim to use practical AI tools.
+They automate reporting, optimize targeting, and analyze complex databases faster than traditional systems.

 Top areas of AI investment in pharma